Vel Phillips: Career

 Phillips resigned from the Common Council in 1971 when appointed to the judiciary becoming the first female judge in Milwaukee County and the first African American judge in Wisconsin.
 She lost her bid for reelection to the bench to a white candidate who made an issue of her involvement in protests and civil rights activities.
 She subsequently served as a lecturer at UW–Milwaukee and a visiting professor at Carroll College and UW–Madison Law School.

 In 1978, Phillips made history as the first woman and first non-white elected Secretary of State in Wisconsin (although Glenn M. Wise had been appointed Secretary of State of Wisconsin 23 years earlier).
 Incumbent Democratic Secretary of State Doug La Follette ran unsuccessfully for Lieutenant Governor and Phillips won the highly fractured nine-candidate Democratic primary with just 25.6%, though she did finish more than 10% ahead of the second-place candidate, Native American advocate and scholar Ada Deer.
 In the general election, she defeated Republican Frederic A. Seefeldt with 50.4% of the vote.
-During the absence of both the Governor and Lieutenant Governor, under Wisconsin law she briefly served as Acting Governor (she later joked that "the men hurried back" when they realized they had left a woman in charge).
+During a brief absence of both the Governor and Lieutenant Governor, under Wisconsin law she served as Acting Governor (she later joked that "the men hurried back" when they realized they had left a woman in charge).
 Although Phillips lost the Democratic primary in 1982 (to La Follette, who took 51.1% to Deer's 30.9% and Phillips' 12.4%), she was the highest-ranking woman to win state office in Wisconsin in the 20th century.
 A lifelong Democrat, she was also the first black person to be elected as a member of the National Committee of either of the major U.S. political parties.